 The Empire State Building is in midtown Manhattan.
 The full address is Empire State Building, 350 5th Avenue, New York, NY 10118.
 It is also sometimes listed as 20 West 34th Street New York.

 The Empire State Building is a huge building.
 It’s so large in fact it has its own zip code.
 It also has multiple entrances.
-As a visitor who is planning to go up to the observatories, you will need to enter at 20 West 34th Street, which is the dedicated observatory entrance.
+As a visitor planning to go up to the observatories, you will need to enter at 20 West 34th Street, which is the dedicated observatory entrance.

 How to Get to the Empire State Building

-Getting to the Empire State Building is easy – the building is very central and you have lots of options.
+Getting to the Empire State Building is easy.
+The building is very central and you have lots of options.
 Here’s an overview of the various ways to get here.

 Public Transport to the Empire State Building